You want to build your own empire. To do that, you need a whole village.

 A good squeeze page employs minimalist web design, tells a story, identifies a problem and suggests a proven solution that can be accessed by entering their email addresses.
 If you have other freebies as well, you need to create separate squeeze pages for each of them.

 Squeeze pages should have short URLs for easy sharing.
-For instance, if you have a free lead market on 89 Ways to Get More Traffic in 2020, a simple URL like bneur.com/traffic should do.
+For instance, if you have a free lead market on 89 Ways to Get More Traffic, a simple URL like bneur.com/traffic should do.
 Short URLs, especially one-word extensions are effective for sharing on audio interviews as people can easily remember and access your website

 13. Craft Powerful Headlines for Your Freebies.